Gildara/YoutubeProject/README.md

 # YoutubeProject

-This project is a group project for the members of the FCCLadiesLounge group.
+This is a group project for the members of the FCCLadiesLounge group.
+We are using Youtube API.